-In many classrooms, if you play a movie or audio clips through the Media Station during class, audio will not be recorded.
-Your podcast will have silent spaces where movie is being played.
+In some classrooms, if you play a movie or audio clips through the Media Station during class, the audio will not be captured.
+Your podcast will be silent when a video or audio clip is being played.

 View the Classroom Details for Podcast-Ready Rooms to see which rooms are podcast-ready, as well as to learn about other room attributes such as environment (windows, darkenability, ventilation) and available equipment.

 Additionally, the full list of podcast-ready classrooms and lecture halls can alert you to which rooms will incur a delay before podcasting can begin, as some podcast-ready rooms need some equipment installed before they can be used.

 Use the wireless microphone that is located inside the Media Station in order to be recorded.
 This is often the same microphone that will project your voice on the classroom speakers.
 Note that the wired microphone connected to the wall is NOT connected to the podcast recording equipment.

 Many smaller classrooms have a permanently-wired ceiling microphone that is always recording.
 The audio quality from these microphones is significantly worse than lapel microphones, and cannot be disabled during conversations with students, but has the advantage that batteries never need to be changed.

 The Classroom Details Search Tool can help you determine which rooms have ceiling microphones and which rooms have lapel microphones, if you wish to schedule your class according to your preference.

 Clip the wireless microphone to your shirt about 8 inches from your mouth.
 Try to clip it right in the center, and not to the side.